Have questions about what we do and how to be involved? Here’s all you need to know:

 I have a concern about something in my community.
 Can I make a comment or a complaint to the full Commission about it?

 • ANC 1A values community input and provides time at the beginning of each public meeting for constituents and “other affected persons” to express their views and concerns, ask questions, or make complaints.
-Each person is limited to one minute, to provide a fair opportunity for all to speak and still allow the Commission to conduct its necessary business.
-We ask that each speaker provide for the public record their name, address and what organization they are representing, if any.
+Each person is limited to one minute to provide a fair opportunity for all to speak and still allow the Commission to conduct its necessary business.
+We ask that each speaker provide for the public record their name, address, and what organization they are representing, if any.

 How do I bring business before ANC 1A?